Guidelines For Format and Presentation

 Thesis and Dissertation Formatting Guidelines

-Each graduate program that requires a dissertation or thesis has adopted an appropriate formatting and documentation style used in scholarly publications in the field.
+Each graduate program that requires a dissertation or thesis has adopted a style used by scholarly publications in the field.
 The student and advisor are responsible for ensuring that this style is used consistently throughout the manuscript.
+The Graduate School provides general formatting guidance to ensure consistency across the university.

 University Policy on Multiple Authors and Creators